Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 What should be added:
 * A axis min, max and home angle/position settings
 * Dn parameters if the rotary axes have displacements of the axes and displacements between the linear axes, so the distance between hotend and print bed is correct
+* mapDriveLetterDn to assign drive numbers to Dn.

+Example:
+* P"mapDriveLetterDn=0X4:1Y3:2Z5:3A2:4C1" for a CoreXZ system will assign the X0 and Z2 (m584) drives to D4 and D5, so they can work together.
+The chain will start at the workpiece, so C first, then A, then Y, then the connected XZ.
+D6 will be the tool, D0 if needed the base.

 # unsorted